 Diana Lynn Barnes, Psy.D.
 LMFT is a frequently interviewed consultant to the media as well as an international trainer and presenter on all facets of perinatal depression.

-Dr. Barnes is the past president of Postpartum Support International (2002-2004) and currently sits on the President's Advisory Council for that organization.
-She also sits on the Los Angeles County Perinatal Mental Health Task Force as a member of their training faculty and the California Maternal Mental Health Now in Los Angeles, 2020/Mom and Postpartum Support International.
+Dr. Barnes is the past president of Postpartum Support International (2002-2004) and currently sits on the Advisory Council for that organization.
+She is also on the training faculties of Maternal Mental Health Now in Los Angeles, 2020/Mom and Postpartum Support International.
 She has testified in Sacramento, California on legislation pertaining to perinatal depression and participated on the appeal process which led to the second trial of Andrea Yates.
 In 2006, she was appointed to the Maternal Mortality Review Panel, sponsored by California Public Health.
 She has written and spoken extensively on women's reproductive mental health in the legal arena.
 She is the editor and contributing author of the definitive text on Women's Reproductive Mental Health Across the Lifespan (Springer, 2014).
 She also authored the chapter on pregnancy denial and the chapter on Altruistic Filicide for the text "Infanticide and filicide: Foundations in maternal mental health forensics" (American Psychiatric Publishing, 2020).
 She is the 2009 recipient of a Lifetime Achievement Award presented by the Eli Lilly Foundation for her outstanding contributions to the field of maternal mental illness.

 Diana Lynn Barnes maintains a private practice in the greater Los Angeles area specializing in women's reproductive mental health across the life cycle, pregnancy and postpartum-related mood disorders, infertility, pregnancy loss, and trauma.

 Dr. Barnes accepts cases in all of the States and has been retained on state and federal cases including the following jurisdictions: Miami County, Florida; Milwaukee; Tulare County, California; Los Angeles County; Orange County; San Bernardino County; San Joaquin County; Oakland County, Michigan; Dallas/Fort Worth. , Pierce County, WA; Denver County, Colorado.

 Diana Lynn Barnes Articles, Expert Witness